-"Immediate family" means the employee's spouse, registered domestic partner, children - regardless of age, parents, siblings.

-"Improper governmental action" means any action taken by a State officer or employee in the performance of the officer or employee's official duties, whether or not the action is within the scope of employment, which is: in violation of any State law or regulation; an abuse of authority; of substantial and specific danger to the public health or safety; or, a gross waste of public money.

-"Independent Medical Examination (IME)" is a medical examination that will be conducted by a licensed physician or healthcare provider that is neutral to the employee and the Employer.
-An IME can be requested by the Employer in Workers' Compensation cases where permanent partial or permanent total disability is possible for an injured employee, or in cases where the Employer is trying to determine an employee's ability to perform the essential functions of their job classification for the purposes of reasonable accommodation.

-"Just cause" means a legally sufficient reason, one that is not arbitrary, capricious, or illegal, and is based upon facts supported by substantial evidence and reasonably believed by the Employer to be factual.

-"Labor Relations Unit (LRU)" is the Division of Human Resource Management's Labor Relations Unit. https://hr.nv.gov/Sections/LRU/LABOR_RELATIONS_UNIT/ Email: laborrelations@admin.nv.gov

-"Law enforcement employee" means an employee who works in a position that meets the law enforcement criteria of Section 7(k) of the FLSA.

-"Lengthy convalescence" means a period of disability that an attending physician expects to exceed ten (10) consecutive weeks.

-"Life-threatening" means a condition which is diagnosed by a physician as creating substantial risk of death.

-"Lockout" means the exclusion of employees by the Employer from their place of work until certain terms are agreed to.
-This practice is illegal in the state of Nevada.
+- "Immediate family" means the officer's spouse, registered domestic partner, children regardless of age, parents, siblings. - "Improper governmental action" means any action taken by a State officer or officer in the performance of the officer or officer's official duties, whether or not the action is within the scope of employment, which is: in violation of any State law or regulation; an abuse of authority; of substantial and specific danger to the public health or safety; or, a gross waste of public money. - "Independent Medical Examination (IME)" is a medical examination that will be conducted by a licensed physician or healthcare provider that is neutral to the officer and the Employer.
+An IME can be requested by the Employer in Workers' Compensation cases where permanent partial or permanent total disability is possible for an injured officer, or in cases where the Employer is trying to determine an officer's ability to perform the essential functions of their job classification for the purposes of reasonable accommodation. - "Just cause" means a legally sufficient reason, one that is not arbitrary, capricious, or illegal, and is based upon facts supported by substantial evidence and reasonably believed by the Employer to be factual. - "Labor Relations Unit (LRU)" is the Division of Human Resource Management's Labor Relations Unit. https://hr.nv.gov/Sections/LRU/LABOR_RELATIONS_UNIT/ Email: laborrelations@admin.nv.gov - "Law enforcement employee" means an employee who works in a position that meets the law enforcement criteria of Section 7(k) of the FLSA. - "Lengthy convalescence" means a period of disability that an attending physician expects to exceed ten (10) consecutive weeks. - "Life-threatening" means a condition which is diagnosed by a physician as creating substantial risk of death. - "Lockout" means the exclusion of officers by the Employer from their place of work until certain terms are agreed to.
+This practice is illegal in the state of Nevada. - "Mediation" means assistance by an impartial third party to reconcile differences between the Executive Department or a local government employer and an exclusive representative through interpretation, suggestion, and advice (NRS 288.065). - "Merit pay increase" is an increase in salary granted on an officer's pay progression date when they have a performance rating that is standard or better and have not yet attained the top step of the salary grade. - "Minimum qualifications" means the qualifying age, basic work experience, education, training, and/or licensure necessary to be considered for a job.
+Minimum qualifications are an indication of what is required to be successful in a job.